-- Ensure that language interpreter services are available, as needed, for hearings, and coordinate interpreter services with HSH for arbitrations; - Maintain positive and respectful interactions and relationships with clients and CBO providers who fall under the shelter grievance policy; - Require all Shelter Client Advocate staff to participate in annual mandatory trainings including but not limited to diversity and inclusion, cultural competency, restorative justice, professionalism and ethics, de-escalation, Shelter Grievance Policy, and Americans with Disabilities Act (ADA); - Adopt a Restorative Justice approach to Shelter Client Advocacy services.
-Rather than assuming an adversarial system, Proposer shall find collaborative solutions to problems by finding common ground among all parties, including clients, providers, and others with a focus on relationshipbuilding, respect, responsibility, repair, and reintegration; - Maintain confidential files on each guest, including documentation and notes that track planning, progress, and outcomes; - Submit HSH Critical Incident Reports in accordance with the HSH Critical Incident Report policy; - Maintain a staffing plan that meets program needs.
+- 5. Maintain confidential files on each guest, including documentation and notes that track planning, progress, and outcomes; - 6.
+Submit HSH Critical Incident Reports in accordance with the HSH Critical Incident Report policy; - 7.
+Maintain a staffing plan that meets program needs.
 Peer Advocate staffing shall be comprised of individuals who have lived experience with homelessness.
-Program Leadership shall include staff with a background in Clinical Social Work, Psychology, or a similar field; - Provide means for the served population to provide input into the program.
+Program Leadership shall include staff with a background in Clinical Social Work, Psychology, or a similar field; - 8.
+Provide means for the served population to provide input into the program.
 This includes a complaint process, including written compliant policy informing guests how to report complaints and request repairs/ services; a mechanism by which clients may provide written feedback of the effectiveness of services and systems within the program; administering quarterly satisfaction survey to clients provided advocacy services.
 Satisfaction survey should measure areas of customer service, communication, respectful interactions, professionalism, positive and negative interactions, and overall satisfaction of services; and administer quarterly satisfaction surveys to all Community Based Organizations (CBO) providers who fall under the shelter grievance policy. - Maintain communication with HSH including regular communication about program implementation; comply with the City policies to minimize harm and risk including adherence to Shelter Standards of Care requirements, Shelter Guest Advocate Agreement, HSH Shelter Grievance Policy; attend quarterly HSH meetings; and attend trainings as requested.